Baphomet42/Data-Packs/README.md

 ### **Setup**

-+ Download pack at `stable releases/resourcepacks/resources.zip`
++ Download pack at `stable releases/resourcepacks/resources.zip` or [GitHub Releases](https://github.com/Baphomet42/Data-Packs/releases)
     + There is only one resource pack that handles all datapacks
     + For the latest dev version, use `resources.zip` or `resourcepacks/42datapacks` in the main repo folder
         + The `resources.zip` file is created by zipping the **contents** of the `42datapacks` folder, not a zip of the folder itself